freebsd/pkg/README.md

 You can search in the remote package repositories using the `pkg search` command.

-In order to search in multiple package repositories the enviornment variable _PACKAGESITE_ should NOT be defined, in which case `pkg search` will query the remote package databases found in the /etc/pkg/repositories file.
+In order to search in multiple package repositories the environment variable _PACKAGESITE_ should NOT be defined, in which case `pkg search` will query the remote package databases found in the /etc/pkg/repositories file.